thecartercenter/nemo-docs/content/formsoverall/formsoverall.rst

   - Or create a new question to add to the Form (see :doc:`../formsquestions/formsquestions` section below for detailed instructions).

 2. Click :guilabel:`Save` when finished editing.

+**Form settings**:

+By clicking on :guilabel:`More Settings` you can:

+- Set a :guilabel:`Default Response Name` for the form:

+  Text entered here will be used as the default name of filled forms in ODK Collect only (it is not reflected in NEMO OData.)
+By default, the response name will be the title of the form.

+  You can enter $QuestionCode to include the value of a question in the form.

+  For example, entering: `Survey for $VillageNum-$Household`

+  might name the form: *Survey for 7-Smith*

+  This assumes you have questions with codes 'VillageNum' and 'Household'.

+  You can also enter an XPath calculate expression by wrapping it with calc(): `calc($VillageNum + 100 div 2)`

+- Check the :guilabel:`Allow Incomplete` box to allow forms to be submitted without required questions filled in.
+- Check the :guilabel:`SMSable` box if you want to be able to receive responses to the form via SMS.
+For more information check :ref:`smsable`.

 Create a standard form